anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 - TensorFlow

 ### Step2: Addition of steps for anovos workflow
 Choose step type as "Spark application" and click on add step.
-Add step box will appear and there we can fill spark submit and argument details for launching the anovos workflow in aws emr.A step is a unit of work you submit to the cluster.
+Add step box will appear and there we can fill spark submit and argument details for launching the anovos workflow in aws emr.
+A step is a unit of work you submit to the cluster.
 For instance, a step might contain one or more Hadoop or Spark jobs.
 You can also submit additional steps to a cluster after it is running.

 Here is an example of spark submit and argument details for reference.

 ![Add Step Details](../../assets/aws_emr_images/image2.png)